 - Paint bows using red paint and a thin brush.

 - Write “Mistletoes” below the feet.

 - Embellish with an actual bow instead of paint, faux holly leaves and cherries or jingle bells.

 - Decorate around the mistletoe with Christmas-colored paint using the toilet paper cardboard for circle rings or circle-shaped foam brushes.

 - If you are nervous about your writing out “Mistletoe” with your own handwriting in paint, use glitter stickers!

 - Finish off with writing your child’s name and the year.

 This is a for sure way to capture a special moment that will last forever…and an easy Christmas craft for kids.
 Even with the messy little feet, you are sure to have some fun and lasting memories with your little one.
 This is a perfect gift for Grandma too!
 She will, of course, get teary-eyed.

 From iFamily to Yours,

 Do you have other holiday crafts and Christmas creations you like to make with your kids?
 EMAIL us the inspiration.
 We love to try new crafts and keepsake ideas and create a DIY article to share!
 We love Christmas crafts for kids, so we are always looking for new ideas.

 Also, stay up to date on everything holidays in Kansas City with The iFamilyKC Scoop.
-Sign-up for The Scoop now!
+Click below and sign up for THE SCOOP!
 You will get our holiday light guide, exclusive invites to events, movie premieres, Kids Club Events, AND special discounts & coupons.
 Why not..?!